top of page

-There are three primary considerations for the design of small arms ranges:
+There are three primary considerations for the design of gun range ventilation systems

 1. The primary purpose for the ventilation of an indoor firing range is to remove from the respiratory zone of the occupants harmful contaminants created during the firing of a weapon.
 Exploding primers containing lead styphnate and friction from the lead slug against the gun barrel create airborne lead.
 There is also carbon monoxide as well as other contaminants created during the firing of a weapon.